-With at least three weeks of lockdown ahead of us many people and families will be looking for ways of getting out of the house and seeking some form of recreation.
+With many weeks of different levels of lockdown during the past year of the coronavirus pandemic many people and families have been looking for ways of getting out of the house and seeking some form of recreation.
 Families living in the Candover Valley are fortunate in having a wide network of footpaths and bridleways where it is possible to take short, or longer walks, through beautiful countryside, even in winter and in relative safety, largely away from the rural roads which are narrow, without pavements, and mostly with a 60mph speed limit.

 Walking the footpaths, even in muddy conditions, is a better bet.
 Around Preston Candover there are seven local circular walks compiled in 1990 by a well known village resident, Mr Fred Osgood, the then clerk to Preston Candover and Nutley Parish Council.
 Details of these walks can be found here.